 Persons wishing to leave anonymous information on any criminal matters including narcotics or gang activity are encouraged to call 708-748-1309 and leave a message on Detective Beilke’s voice mail.

-Three windows of a residence in the 200 block of Arrowhead Street were reported shattered on August 7.
+A window of a residence in the 200 block of Early Street was reported shattered on the February 15.

 A juvenile was arrested and charged with battery when police were dispatched to Park Forest Academy, 375 Oswego Street, on February 15.